Crystal Cathedral congregation set for 2013 move

-LOS ANGELES (Reuters) - The congregation of Crystal Cathedral, a mega-church once famous for its “Hour of Power” broadcasts, will move to a new location next year under a deal with the Roman Catholic diocese buying its glass-walled house of worship, officials said on Thursday.
+LOS ANGELES, June 7 (Reuters) - The congregation of Crystal Cathedral, a mega-church once famous for its “Hour of Power” broadcasts, will move to a new location next year under a deal with the Roman Catholic diocese buying its glass-walled house of worship, officials said on Thursday.

 The Southern California congregation’s move was expected, under the terms of an agreement that saw ownership of the Crystal Cathedral property transferred in a $57.5 million bankruptcy sale the two sides entered into late in 2011.